{\lambda}: A Benchmark for Data-Efficiency in Long-Horizon Indoor Mobile Manipulation Robotics: INTRODUCTION

 \section{INTRODUCTION}

-Improving efficient learning for long-horizon mobile manipulation (MoMa) tasks is vital for pushing the boundaries of robotics in household and workplace applications.
+Improving data-efficient learning for long-horizon mobile manipulation (MoMa) tasks is vital for pushing the boundaries of robotics in household and workplace applications.
 These tasks, such as fetching an item from a specific location or organizing objects across multiple rooms, often involve understanding language commands, navigating complex spaces, and performing precise pick-and-place actions.
-Although significant strides have been made in tabletop manipulation with various architectures and approaches for more data-efficient models~\cite{gem, seil, diffusionpolicy, transporter}, existing MoMa models rely on large-scale datasets with extensive amounts of trajectories~\cite{rt1, rtx, spoc}.
-Collecting such large-scale datasets is resource-intensive and requires substantial time, manpower, and infrastructure.
-This data inefficiency arises from the inherent challenges of MoMa tasks: large observation and state spaces, diverse task requirements, and the need for generalization in home and workplace settings.
-Addressing these challenges demands the development of more data-efficient approaches for MoMa, supported by benchmarks that can guide and evaluate this progress effectively.
+Strides have been made in tabletop manipulation with various approaches for data-efficient learning~\cite{gem, diffusionpolicy, transporter}; however, existing MoMa models typically rely on large-scale datasets with extensive amounts of trajectories~\cite{rt1, rtx, spoc}.
+Collecting such large-scale datasets is resource-intensive, requiring substantial time, labor, and infrastructure.
+This data inefficiency arises from the inherent challenges of MoMa tasks: extensive observation, action, and state spaces, as well as diverse tasks, and the need for generalization across environments.

-Existing benchmarks do not assess models for data efficiency, as they rely on unrealistically large sizes, for long-horizon, language-conditioned MoMa tasks, leaving a significant gap in evaluating and advancing progress in this area.
-For instance, most lack language instruction annotations for the tasks~\cite{humanoidbench, mobilealoha}, even though natural language provides an intuitive and accessible interface for specifying robot objectives, especially for household and workplace users.
-Also, most benchmarks do not support long-horizon tasks~\cite{rt1, bigym} requiring navigation across rooms and floors, which are essential for realistic household scenarios.
-Furthermore, while some benchmarks support simulated environments, they often lack real-world data~\cite{safeagentbench, infiniteworld}, which are crucial for ensuring models’ effectiveness in practical deployments.
-Some current benchmark datasets also rely on planner-generated trajectories~\cite{m3bench, maniskillhab}, which lack the natural variability and expertise of human-collected demonstrations.
-Finally, many benchmarks lack quadruped data~\cite{robocasa, momart}, which are crucial for terrains like stairs for floor-to-floor navigation, and maintaining stability during tasks.
+Existing benchmarks do not assess models for data efficiency, as they rely on unrealistically large sizes, leaving a significant gap in evaluating progress in this area.
+A few works ~\cite{safeagentbench, infiniteworld, robocasa, m3bench, rt1, partnr} pair task demonstrations with language instruction annotations and support long-horizon tasks~\cite{safeagentbench,behavior1k,infiniteworld,partnr}, providing an intuitive and accessible interface for specifying robot objectives.
+Even fewer~\cite{robocasa, partnr} provide natural language instructions in an open-ended, flexible format rather than relying on fixed templates.
+Many benchmarks lack real-world data~\cite{mobilealoha, behavior1k, robocasa, BRMData, demobot, rt1} or rely on planner-generated trajectories~\cite{maniskillhab, m3bench, m2diffuser}, limiting their practicality.
+Quadrupeds excel in diverse terrains~\cite{spot} and are well-suited for long-horizon MoMa tasks, yet only RoboSuite~\cite{robosuite}, RoboCasa~\cite{robocasa}, and DeMoBot~\cite{demobot} provide real quadruped data.